Valuing Pensions for Divorce

 NB: The New State Pension cannot be shared after divorce and neither can the Basic State Pension – but the Additional State Pension can potentially be shared.

-Unfortunately, we do not have a pension sharing calculator but we can offer what information would be needed to work it out.
+Unfortunately, we do not have a pension sharing calculator but we can offer what information would be needed to work out how to calculate pension value for divorce.

 You would need to know the following: